LoganRupe/nestjs-example/README.md

 ...
 * /.dockerignore                            # Files/Folders to ignore when Dockerizing directory
-* .env                                      # Environment variables used for Docker [git ignored] - This file can be overridden/appended to via the Build Pipeline
 * ./docker-compose.yml                      # Orchestration for Development Docker containers/services
 * ./Dockerfile                              # Docker image(s) instructions set
 ...